Christian Nation (novel): Setting

 By 2029, mass surveillance is routine.
 Anyone using the Internet, now called the Purity Web, has their keystrokes logged by any computer and phone.
 All publishing is now done electronically to ensure that it can be screened for "Satanic" content.
 Devices not connected to the Web, such as typewriters, can still be used freely.
 The Faith and Freedom Coalition has merged with Fox News to form Fox Faith & Freedom News, or "F3."
 This channel serves as the propaganda arm of the new American government.

-After American troops were recalled from abroad, a Shia revolution swept through the Middle East, overthrowing the House of Saud and establishing a new Islamic Caliphate stretching from Iran to North Africa.
+After American troops were recalled from abroad, a Shia revolution swept through the Middle East, with tacit approval from the US as long as Israel is left untouched, overthrowing the House of Saud and establishing a new Islamic Caliphate stretching from Iran to North Africa.
 Opposed to both globalization and modernity, this new caliphate has cut off 60% of the world's oil supplies, destabilizing the economies of many developing nations.
 Even in the U.S., the lack of oil has led to fewer cars on the streets and clouds of smog as major cities are forced to burn coal for energy.

 As a result, China has now become the dominant power in the Pacific.
 Japan, South Korea, Southeast Asia and Australia have entered into an economic and military compact called the Greater China Cooperation Area.
 Similarly, with the collapse of NATO and a growing need for energy, most of Europe, aside from the United Kingdom and Scandinavia, has entered a state of Finlandization under Russian authority.